WP Rocket Settings – Ultimate Guide to Website Speed

 Pages with URL parameters are not cached, but if you want to cache such pages, you should enter their parameters here.

-If there are several instances of these pages, enter one parameter per line without the value.
+If there are multiple instances of these pages, enter one parameter per line, without a value.

 However, WP Rocket will still serve the cached page from the main URL address.
 Something like this: